 Strictly speaking you should only submit a notification if you expect 5 or more pilots to be present.
 However, since the NOTAM will be published for all to see, and especially if you also publish your intentions on social media, our advice is that in most cases you can be confident that another 4 pilots will turn up.

 You may receive a request from LFC to cancel a notification if it is no longer required.
 You should politely decline this request - other pilots may have assumed that they are covered by your NOTAM.

 Since your CANP is published as a warning, other aircraft are within their rights to fly through it.
 This is perfectly reasonable if there is no activity and they proceed with caution.
 However, if you feel that an 'incursion' is unwise, bordering on reckless, you should report the details to the LFC so that they can investigate the circumstances.

-The personnel manning the Low Flying Booking Cell are a helpful bunch whose sole aim is keeping us all safe.
+The personnel manning the LFC are a helpful bunch whose sole aim is keeping us all safe.
 If your flying situation doesn't exactly match the criteria above it is still worth giving them a call for advice - they might still be able to do something to help.

 Why is it important to request a NOTAM via CANP?

 On the basis that a picture is worth a 1,000 words, this screen shot from Martin Harris's video of a of a Hawk jet flying through a gaggle of paragliders at Westbury/Bratton Camp in January 2018 should be enough to convince you just how important it is to request a NOTAM via CANP.

 The airprox report that followed categorised the degree of risk as the highest available, and found that a contributory factor was that "The Hawk pilot did not know that the Bratton Camp paragliding site was active."

 A full report of this incident is available on the UK Airprox Board website.